-For example, you may feel like you don’t belong because you are different in terms of race, gender, sexual orientation, appearance, age, religion, language, culture, social status, personality, or if you have a disability.
+For example, you may feel like you don’t belong where you are because you are different in terms of race, gender, sexual orientation, appearance, age, religion, language, culture, social status, personality, or if you have a disability.

-Unfortunately, there is not much you can do to change some of the things that make you different in order to feel at home where you are.
+Unfortunately, there is not much you can do to change some of the things that make you different in order to gain a sense of belonging where you are.

 READ ALSO: 10 Things You Should Never Apologize for